 - A description from local staff about the care provided to the woman and her baby in the form of written statements.

 Once we receive this information it is anonymised which means that we remove any information relating to the identity of the women and her baby including name, address, date of birth.

 The detailed information collected about these women and babies is then subject to a process called a 'confidential enquiry'.
-During the confidential enquiry expert assessors look at the care provided to each woman and her baby and they compare the quality of care received with national agreed standards of care to identify where improvements could be made.
+During the confidential enquiry expert assessors look at the care provided to each mother and her baby and they compare the quality of care received with national agreed standards of care to identify where improvements in case could be made.
 The specialist assessors who review each case do not know who the individual mothers and babies are, and any links to identifiable information that MBRRACE-UK holds are destroyed when the assessments are complete and the reports are published to ensure that all these assessments remain strictly confidential.

 Through this process the expert assessors identify aspects of care which could be done better in the future to improve care for mothers and babies.
 By gathering these assessments together MBRRACE-UK produce reports with recommendations for changes to practice and improvements in care to help avoid complications and tragedies in the future.
-We are careful to ensure that the final report does not contain any information that could lead to the identification of any mother or baby whose records were used in creating the report.
+We are careful to ensure that the final report does not contain any information that could lead to the identification of any individual mother or baby whose records were used in creating the report.